• Skip to primary navigation

 Everyone loves soft, almost melt-in-your- mouth butter cookies, but these are special.

-Buttery with a tad of cocoa powder, Pierre Herme W-shaped cookies are incredibly easy to make even if you don't consider yourself a good baker.
+Buttery with a tad of cocoa powder, Vienna cookies are incredibly easy to make even if you don't consider yourself a good baker.

-Although the invention of these butter cookies belong to French pastry chef, they are considered to be a part of Austrian cuisine.
+Although the invention of these butter cookies belongs to French pastry chef, they are nevertheless considered a part of Austrian cuisine.

-Some call them Sable cookies, Viennese Whirls or Spritz Cookies.
+These cookies have different names - Sable cookies, Viennese Whirls or Pierre Herme Cookies.

 1. In a large bowl whisk together softened butter and powdered sugar until white.
 Add in the egg white and whisk until fully incorporated.